 - 3. I am a registered Professional Engineer of Ontario (membership number 90529389); as well, I am a member in good standing of the Canadian Institute of Mining, Metallurgy and Petroleum. - 4.
 I am familiar with NI 43-101 and by reason of education, experience and professional registration, fulfill the requirements of a Qualified Person as defined in NI 43-101.
 My work experience includes over 20 years of the management of technical studies and design of numerous metallurgical testwork programs and metallurgical processing plants. - 5.
 I have read NI 43-101 and this Technical Report has been prepared in compliance with the instrument. - 6.
-I have not visited the Candelones Project. - 7.
-I have had no previous involvement with Unigold Inc. or the Candelones Project that is the subject of this Technical Report. - 8.
+I have not visited the Candelones Project. - I was an author of the previous Technical Report dated December 20, 2013 and entitled "NI 43-101 Technical Report, Mineral Resource Estimate for the Candelones Project, Neita Concession, Dominican Republic" with an effective date of November 4, 2013. - 8.
 I am independent of Unigold Inc. and related entities. - 9.
 I am responsible for Section 13 of this Technical Report. - 10.
 As of the date of this certificate, to the best of my knowledge, information and belief, the Technical Report contains all scientific and technical information that is required to be disclosed to make this technical report not misleading.

-Report Dated this 20th day of December, 2013 with an Effective Report Date of November 4, 2013.
+Report Dated this 30th day of March, 2015 with an effective date of February 24, 2015.